 Sickness benefit in Sweden

-The Swedish word for sickness benefit is "sjukpenning".
-Sickness benefit (sjukpenning) is money you can receive if you cannot work because you are sick.
+Sickness benefit (sjukpenning) is a similar benefit to that paid in other Nordic countries (sjukdagpenning).
+Sickness benefit is money you can receive if you cannot work because you are sick.

-When am I entitled to sickness benefit in Sweden?
+When are you entitled to sickness benefit in Sweden?

 The regulations about when you are entitled to sickness benefit in Sweden vary according to your situation.

-If you are employed or have a limited company, your employer or your company pays you sickness benefit for the first 14 days you are ill instead of your normal salary.
-An amount is deducted (karensavdrag) from the sickness benefit.
-The deduction is 20 percent of the sickness benefit you are calculated to receive in an average calendar week.
+If you are employed or have a limited company , your employer or your company pays you sick pay for the first 14 days you are ill instead of your normal salary.
+An amount is deducted (karensavdrag) from the sick pay.
+The deduction is 20 percent of the sick pay you are calculated to receive in an average calendar week.

 After 14 days, your employer must notify the Swedish Social Insurance Agency (Försäkringskassan) that you are sick.
-After that, you can apply for sickness benefit from Försäkringskassan.
+You can then apply for sickness benefit from Försäkringskassan.
+In order to receive sickness benefit, a medical certificate must be linked to your application.
+The doctor normally sends this digitally to Försäkringskassan.

-If you run your own business, you do not receive sickness benefit.
-You must notify Försäkringskassan on the first day you are sick.
-You can choose how many qualifying days you want before receiving sickness benefit from Försäkringskassan.
-If you do not make an active choice, the qualifying period will automatically be 7 days.
+If you run your own business (sole proprietorship), you do not receive sick pay.
+Notify Försäkringskassan on the first day you are sick.
+You can choose how many qualifying days (karensdagar) you want before receiving sickness benefit from Försäkringskassan.
+If you do not make an active choice, you will automatically have 7 qualifying days.

 You can receive sickness benefit if you

-• cannot work your normal working hours because you are sick.
+- you cannot work your normal hours because you are sick.
 You must be away from work for at least one-quarter of your normal working hours to receive sickness benefit.

 If you are on parental leave and become sick, you may be entitled to sickness benefit for the time you would otherwise have received parental benefit.
-You must apply to Försäkringskassan on the first day you are sick.
-Försäkringskassan suspends your parental benefit during the time you are sick and cannot take care of your child.
+Notify Försäkringskassan on the first day you are sick.
+Försäkringskassan then suspends your parental benefit during the time you are sick and cannot take care of your child.

 You may be entitled to sickness benefit if you

 SGI is an amount that Försäkringskassan calculates based on how much you earn per year.
-Your SGI is based on whether you are entitled to compensation and how much you can receive if you become sick.
+Your SGI forms the basis of whether you are entitled to payment and how much you can receive if you become sick.

 If you are a jobseeker and become sick, you may receive sickness benefit if you

-• are registered as a jobseeker at the Public Employment Service (Arbetsförmedlingen).
+- are registered as a jobseeker at the Public Employment Service (Arbetsförmedlingen).
 If you stopped working less than 3 months ago, you can receive sickness benefit even if you are not registered as a jobseeker at the Public Employment Service.
-However, you cannot receive sickness benefit for the first 14 days.
+However, you receive no sickness benefit for the first 14 days.

-• are covered by social insurance in Sweden.
+- are covered by social insurance in Sweden.
 You are covered by social insurance if your last job was in Sweden.
 You can have worked in another country and still be covered by social insurance in Sweden.
-There are also situations where you can have worked in Sweden but you are covered by social insurance in another country.
-Call the Försäkringskassan Customer Centre (+46 (0)771-524 524) to find out what applies in your case.
+There are also situations where you can have worked in Sweden but are covered by social insurance in another country.
+Call the Försäkringskassan Customer Centre (0771-524 524) to find out what applies in your case.

-You must notify illness to Försäkringskassan on the first day you are ill.
-You receive approximately 80 percent of your previous salary but there is a cap on how much you can receive per day.
+Notify Försäkringskassan on the first day you are sick.
+You receive just under 80 percent of your previous salary, but there is a limit to how much you can receive per day.

-If you are a student and become sick, you must report illness to Försäkringskassan on the first day you are sick.
+If you are a student and become sick, you must notify Försäkringskassan on the first day you are sick.

 If you are sick and cannot study, you can retain your student grant and loan from The Swedish Board of Student Finance (CSN).
-CSN takes into account that you have been sick when they check your educational results.
+CSN takes into account that you have been sick, for example, when they check your educational results.

-If you work while you are studying, and become sick, you may receive sickness benefit.
-There is a minimum income you must earn in a year for you to be eligible for sickness benefit.
+If you are working while studying, and become sick, you may receive sickness benefit.
+You must earn a minimum income in a year to qualify for sickness benefit.

-How long must I live or work in Sweden before I am entitled to benefits from Sweden?
+How long must you live or work in Sweden before you become entitled to financial support from Sweden?

 If you live in Sweden, you are generally covered by social insurance in Sweden.
-This means that you may be entitled to benefits from Försäkringskassan.
+This means that you may be entitled to payments from Försäkringskassan.

-If you move to Sweden and plan to remain for at least one year, you must be listed in the Swedish Population Register.
-You register at the Swedish Tax Agency (Skatteverket).
+If you move to Sweden and plan to remain for at least one year, you must generally be listed in the Swedish Population Register.
+Register at the Swedish Tax Agency (Skatteverket).

-If you are not registered in the Swedish Population Register, you must register at Försäkringskassan.
-When you have registered, Försäkringskassan will assess whether you are to be covered by social insurance in Sweden or in another country.
+If you are not listed in the Swedish Population Register, you must notify Försäkringskassan.
+When you have done this, Försäkringskassan will assess whether you are to be covered by social insurance in Sweden or in another country.

 If you work in Sweden, but live in another Nordic country, you are covered by social insurance in the country in which you work, i.e. Sweden.